Coronavirus FAQ: Testing confuses me! When to do it? Is 'negative' always reliable?

 We regularly answer frequently asked questions about life during the coronavirus crisis.
 If you have a question you'd like us to consider for a future post, email us at goatsandsoda@npr.org with the subject line: "Weekly Coronavirus Questions."
 See an archive of our FAQs here.

-Many of us are returning from spring break travel and holiday celebrations with loved ones just as COVID cases in parts of the United States — and in some other countries — are ticking back up.
+Many of us are returning from spring break travel and holiday celebrations with loved ones just as cases in parts of the United States — and in some other countries — are starting to tick back up.

-Testing for COVID is as critical now as it was in earlier stages of the pandemic in order to understand where cases are rising and so that newly diagnosed patients can seek treatment.
+Testing for COVID is as critical now as it was in earlier stages of the pandemic in order to understand where cases are rising and so that you can seek treatment.

-So you may be wondering: When do I need to test?
+So you may be wondering: When do I need to test now?
 And can I trust a first test result?

 First off: If you develop COVID-like symptoms, test as soon as possible.